 4.1.5 Personal data we receive when making a decision about your quote, application or account, including personal data we receive from enquiries and searches made at CRAs and FPAs, or from publicly available sources for example the electoral roll;

 4.1.6 Personal data we continue to exchange about you with CRAs on an ongoing basis.
-For more information about how CRAs use your personal data in this manner please see Section 7.4 or read the Credit Reference Agency Information Notice;
+For more information about the information that we share with CRAs and how CRAs use your personal data in this manner please see Section 7.4 or read the Credit Reference Agency Information Notice;

 4.1.7 Personal data we have about any account you have with us including details of transactions and payments;

-4.1.9 Personal data from insurers or other firms who provide services to you, including price comparison, aggregator or similar websites that you visited before clicking through to any of our websites.
+4.1.9 Personal data from card insurers or other organisations that you use to search for credit products, including price comparison, aggregator or similar websites that you visited before clicking through to any of our websites.

 5. What personal data do we use and why?

 5.1 We are a controller for the personal data that we obtain when providing your card and/or product.

 5.2 We hold and use the following personal data about you: